keithalewis/math/sum.md

 The Achilles Heel of the Black-Scholes/Merton model is that it assumes continuous-time trading.
 This leads to infeasible trading strategies and obviously incorrect valuations.
-The doubling strategy pointed out by Harrison and Kreps [@HarKre1979] is impossible to carry out, as [Zeno](https://plato.stanford.edu/entries/zeno-elea/) pointed out over two millenia ago.
+The doubling strategy pointed out by Harrison and Kreps [@HarKre1979] is impossible to carry out.
 According to the B-S/M theory the value of a barrier option that knocks in the $n$-th time the barrier is hit is the same for all $n$.
 If Brownian motion hits $a$ at time $\tau$ then it hits $a$ infinitely often in the interval $[\tau, \tau + \epsilon]$ for any $\epsilon > 0$